ravignad/likefit/README.md

 ## Features
   * Linear and nonlinear least squares fits
   * Poisson likelihood to fit histograms
-  * Binomial likelihood
   * Calculation of estimators, errors, and correlations
   * Evaluation of goodness-of-fit with chi-squared test
-  * Support for plotting error bands, confidence ellipses, and likelihood functions
+  * Plotting of error bands, confidence regions, and likelihood functions

 ## How to use